wandyezj/wandyezj.github.io/docs/_posts/2025-01-05-us-history-timeline.md

 ### Leaders

 People who leave a lasting impact.
 Leaders exist everywhere, I want students to see themselves as potential leaders.
-This means showing not just the faces of major leaders but also local leaders who leave and impact on the local community.
+This means showing not just the faces of major leaders but also local leaders who leave an impact on the local community.

 Scientists, Engineers, Artists, Craftsmen, Judges